 Depression, anxiety and mood swings may be experienced as sugar enhances these emotions too.
 It is also common to experience headaches, similar to the ones experienced in caffeine withdrawal.
 Other withdrawal symptoms include drowsiness, skin rashes and throat discomfort.
 In extreme cases, fever with tremors, unconsciousness and seizures are observed.

 Cure: Cut off sugar slowly instead on stopping all at once.
 Switch to fresh fruits, salads and nuts.

 A major chunk of our population suffers from obesity.
 The prime suspects are our fat-intensive diet and sedentary lifestyle.
 However, fats also provide many of the necessary vitamins.
 Embarking on a fat less or low-fat diet, reduces the level of vitamins like A, D, E and K in the body.

-Withdrawal symptoms: All problems related to the deficiencies of vitamins A, D, E and K manifest.
+All problems related to the deficiencies of vitamins A, D, E and K manifest.
 You may also suffer from dryness of skin and hair, itching, weakness of bones, and night blindness.

-A word of caution about detox
+A word of caution about detox diets

 While going on any type of diet, reduce in stages instead of imposing a total stop on the consumption of any food item.
 “If you are cutting down on the consumption of above foods, you can avoid some of the symptoms by doing it slowly.
-If the craving persists, substitutes can be used,” suggests nutritionist Khanna.
+If the craving persists, substitutes can be used,” suggests Khanna.
 Some withdrawal symptoms like that associated with wheat/caffeine withdrawal might require medical management.